 Putting employment land to work

-A host of Sydney councils wanted a review of their planning controls as the city’s population expands
+A host of Sydney councils wanted their planning controls reviewed to plan for population growth

 Many councils recognise us for our “ground truth” approach to employment studies

 Employment land, which is the term used to describe land that has been set aside for industrial real estate development or other business-focused uses, is vital for planning healthy, growing economies.

 The dynamics of a growing city, however, means that local governments need to periodically review their employment lands and planning controls to determine whether their existing strategies continue to support sustainable development.